rancher/docs/content/rancher/v2.x/en/tasks/clusters/creating-a-cluster/create-cluster-digital-ocean/_index.md

 ---
-title: DigitalOcean
+title: Creating a DigitalOcean Clusters
+shortTitle: DigitalOcean
 weight: 3275
 ---

-# Creating a DigitalOcean Cluster

 Use {{< product >}} to create a Kubernetes cluster using DigitalOcean.

 1. From the **Clusters** page, click **Add Cluster**.